This rare condition has among its signs a mixture of disorders such as scleroderma, polymyositis, and lupus, mainly.

-It is a rare disease since the symptoms appear separately, not all at the same time, which can cause them to appear temporarily for a long time, months and even years, making their diagnosis a complicated task.
+It is a rare disease since the symptoms appear separately, not all simultaneously, which can cause them to appear temporarily for a long time, months, and even years, making their diagnosis a complicated task.

-Because it is a disease that develops over many years, it silently attacking vital organs such as the kidneys, heart and lungs.
+Because it is a disease that develops over many years, it silently attacks vital organs such as the kidneys, heart, and lungs.

 What causes this disease?

-It is unknown the reason why this disease develops, because it has a history of immune disorders of the body, in which by mistake, the cells that defend the body from diseases, attack and destroy the organs of the body.
+It is unknown why this disease develops because it has a history of immune disorders of the body.
+By mistake, the cells that defend the body from infections attack and destroy the body’s organs.
 Therefore it is an autoimmune disease.

 Even to this day, this is a mystery to the scientific community, and medical researchers continue to look for the cause to achieve the identification of the proteins that cause this disorder in the immune system.